Back to overview

 Where can I find details of apprenticeship vacancies and how do I apply?

-What if I might prefer the traditional route?
+What if I might prefer to go to university?

 Should I go to my careers service?

-How do I know if law is the right career for me?
+How do I know whether law is the right career for me?

-At this early stage, it can be hard to be sure, but ask yourself some key questions as a starting point.
+At this early stage, ask yourself some key questions as a starting point.
 Do you find legal issues interesting?
 Are you intrigued by the ways in which the law is part of everyday life?
 Is there an area (eg, crime, the environment or human rights) that’s caught your attention?
-Are you the kind of person who’d thrive in a fast-paced legal environment?
+Are you the kind of person who’d thrive in a fast-paced environment?
 The best way to find out whether law is for you is by talking to lawyers and doing some quality work experience in the profession.

 What skills and strengths do you need to be a good lawyer?